-The existing lighting systems in the building are recommended to be replaced, largely due to physical condition.
-Lighting systems that meet adopted energy codes for lighting power density as well as controllability are recommended.
-Lighting controls will be required to incorporate full automatic shutoff of building lighting systems.
-This can be accomplished via local vacancy detectors or via contactors controlled via the building security system with timed, local override.
+The existing lighting systems in the building will be replaced, largely due to physical condition.
+Lighting systems that meet adopted energy codes for lighting power density as well as controllability will be provided.
+Lighting controls will incorporate full automatic shutoff of building lighting systems via local vacancy detectors in classrooms and individual spaces and by contactors controlled via the building security system in the corridors.

-Compact fluorescent lighting is recommended at egress doors, connected to an emergency standby source per code and controlled via photocell.
+Light Emitting Diode (LED) lighting will be provided at egress doors, connected to an emergency standby source per code and controlled via photocell.
+New LED pole mounted fixtures will also be provided to suit the new bus-loop and parking configuration.
 Exterior lighting served by a normal power source is proposed to be photocell enabled, controlled via the building management system or time clock.
+Photocells will be provided for individual fixtures.